-- which are < 100 nm and in terms of the particles' surface layer (confirmed by the Danish Environmental Protection Agency).) - this abrasive has been used for the past 30-50 years without any evidence of harmful effects being demonstrated.
-127 The advantage of hydrated silica is firstly that it is transparent and so can be used in both gel toothpastes and white and coloured toothpastes, and secondly that it is compatible with fluoride. - the use of hydrated silica was evaluated as safe by the expert panel in Cosmetic Ingredient Reviews (CIR) 2009128.
+- this abrasive has been used for the past 30-50 years without any evidence of harmful effects being demonstrated.
+The advantage of hydrated silica is firstly that it is transparent and so can be used in both gel toothpastes and white and coloured toothpastes, and secondly that it is compatible with fluoride. - the use of hydrated silica was evaluated as safe by the expert panel in Cosmetic Ingredient Reviews (CIR) 2009.
 SCCS concluded in 2015, however, that the data they had received was not sufficient to be able to conclude whether the ingredients are safe for use in cosmetic products.
-129

 In the requirement, silica can be included in Nordic Swan Ecolabelled cosmetic products only in toothpaste.
-Please note that according to O2 SCCS opinions must be complied with and according to SCCS130 Synthetic amourphous silica (SAS) meets the Cosmetics regulation definition for nanomaterials.
+Please note that according to O2 SCCS opinions must be complied with and according to SCCS Synthetic amourphous silica (SAS) meets the Cosmetics regulation definition for nanomaterials.